ngrok/webhooks.fyi/src/pages/security/replay-prevention.md

 {% /table %}
 ---

-Many webhook vendors take advantage of hashing and encryption to add security beyond authentication and message integrity.
-By combining message integrity with timestamps, providers offer a way to validate when a call is made and mitigate replay attacks.
-In our research, We saw the use of timestamps in conjunction with HMAC — i.e. [Calendly](https://developer.calendly.com/api-docs/ZG9jOjM2MzE2MDM4-webhook-signatures), Assymetric Encryption - [PayPal](https://developer.paypal.com/api/rest/webhooks/#link-eventheadervalidation), and JWT/JWK/OAuth — [8x8](https://developer.8x8.com/contactcenter/docs/verify-webhook-callbacks).
+Many webhook vendors use hashing and encryption to add security beyond authentication and message integrity.
+By combining message integrity with timestamps, providers offer a way to validate when calls are made and mitigate replay attacks.
+In our research, We saw the use of timestamps in conjunction with HMAC — i.e. [Calendly](https://developer.calendly.com/api-docs/ZG9jOjM2MzE2MDM4-webhook-signatures), Asymmetric Encryption - [PayPal](https://developer.paypal.com/api/rest/webhooks/#link-eventheadervalidation), and JWT/JWK/OAuth — [8x8](https://developer.8x8.com/contactcenter/docs/verify-webhook-callbacks).
 Timestamp generation and validation takes the following steps:

 On webhook requests, the provider:

-1. Concatenates the timestamp of when the request is created with the webhook payload
+1. Concatenates the timestamp of the request creation with the webhook payload
 1. Signs the concatenated value
 1. Sends both the encoded signature and the timestamp to the webhook request

 The webhook listener receives the request and:

-1. Extracts the timestamp — i.e. from the request header — and validates if the timestamp is within an acceptable timeframe (i.e., 3-5 minutes).
+1. Extracts the timestamp — i.e., from the request header — and validates if the timestamp is within an acceptable timeframe (i.e., 3-5 minutes).

     ```js
       ...